Junky228/freudMIND/README.md

 Theoretically this can be used as a base and expanded to keep feeding prompts to various other models in order to best inform the final model before it responds to the user.

-I started with a page of written ideas and initially referenced the reread_filter 0.1.0 by https://openwebui.com/u/iamg30/  because I was struggling with understanding how to make a functional filter, even a basic one.
+I started with a page of written ideas and initially referenced the reread_filter 0.1.0 by https://openwebui.com/u/iamg30/  because I was struggling with understanding how to make a functional filter when using the docs as reference, even a basic one.